Sentiment-enhanced Graph-based Sarcasm Explanation in Dialogue: Experiments

-For the sentiment-enhanced context encoding module, we designed the following six variants of EDGE. \begin{itemize} \item \textbf{w/o-Weight}.
-To show the effectiveness of our proposed sentiment-semantics edges in the context-sentiment graph, we replaced all the weights of sentiment-semantics edges with $1$. \item \textbf{w/o-U-Relation} To prove the validity of the context-oriented semantic relation in the context-sentiment graph, we removed the context-oriented semantic relation. \item \textbf{w/o-S-Relation} To verify the effectiveness of the sentiment-oriented semantic relation in the context-sentiment graph, we omitted the sentiment-oriented semantic relation. \item \textbf{w/o-Graph}.
-To verify the necessity of building the context-sentiment graph for sarcasm explanation generation in dialogue, we eliminate $\mathbf{G}_L$ and only feed the encoded representation matrix $\mathbf{H}$ into the BART decoder. \item \textbf{w-MAF}.
-To further explore the role of the video-audio sentiments, we utilized the MAF module~\cite{DBLP:conf/acl/KumarKA022} to fuse the video and audio information with $\mathbf{G}_L$ to derive the fused node representation $\mathbf{R}$ in this variant. \item \textbf{w-LSTM}.
-To prove the superiority of utilizing GCNs, we replace the GCNs by LSTM~\cite{6795963}, which shows great performance in capturing the semantic relation of long sequence, and feed the encoded representation matrix $\mathbf{H}$ into LSTM to derive the fused node representation $\mathbf{R}$. \end{itemize}
+For the sentiment-enhanced context encoding module, we designed the following variants of EDGE.
+1) \textbf{w/o-GCNs}.
+To verify the necessity of modeling the semantic relations with GCNs, we removed the context-sentiment graph and GCNs.
+Specifically, we directly fed the encoded representation matrix $\mathbf{H}$ into the BART decoder.
+2) \textbf{w/o-U-Relation}.
+To prove the validity of the context-oriented semantic relation in the context-sentiment graph, we removed the context-oriented semantic relation.
+3) \textbf{w/o-S-Relation}.
+To verify the effectiveness of the sentiment-oriented semantic relation in the context-sentiment graph, we omitted the sentiment-oriented semantic relation.
+4) \textbf{w/o-SentimentNode}.
+To explore the role of sentiments in context-sentiment graph, we removed both utterance sentiment nodes and video-audio sentiment nodes from the graph.
+5) \textbf{w/o-Weight}.
+To show the effectiveness of our defined weights for sentiment-oriented semantic relations, we replaced all the weights of these edges (\ie utterance sentiment-content edges, video-audio sentiment-content edges, and sentiment-sentiment edges) with $1$.
+6) \textbf{w-ED-Weight}, \textbf{w-MMD-Weight}, and \textbf{w-CMD-Weight}.
+To demonstrate the superiority of using cosine similarity in the weight calculation for sentiment-oriented semantic relations, we replaced cosine similarity with Euclidean Distance (ED), Maximum Mean Discrepancy (MMD), and Central Moment Discrepancy (CMD), respectively.
+7) \textbf{w-LearnableWeight}.
+In this variant, we replaced GCNs by Graph Attention Networks (GAT) to learn the weights of edges automatically.